danstarns/graphql-code-directive/README.md

   </a>
 </p>

 Use a GraphQL Schema Directive to define Javascript logic, have that logic executed as a resolver.
+Checkout the fetch example [here](https://github.com/danstarns/graphql-code-directive/blob/main/examples/fetch.js).

 ## What